Jewellery Studies Past Issues

 The recognition and nomenclature of quartz materials with specific reference to engraved gemstones.
 Margaret Sax

 A rediscovered gem collection in Bath.
-Gertrude Seidmann
+Gertrud Seidmann

 The jewellery of James V, King of Scots.
 Rosalind Marshall